JitenPalaparthi/kyndryl-golang/tasks/4-package.md

 - User input parameters as any

-- let any access only numbers
+- let any access only numbers.
+[Dont do anything for strings, bool ect.]

 - call them in main function